Three modern terraced houses with Marziale facing brick

 Marziale achieves a classic appearance through variations in colour and texture that convey the impression of being a weathered, slightly distressed traditional brick.
 The standard face dimensions of 215 x 65mm are consistently maintained while a water absorption factor will help ensure good frost resistance and durability.

-Diarmuid O’Sullivan commented: “As a company we complete a handful of high-end bespoke projects each year, and I had observed the Wienerberger brick before on another new development in Dublin City centre, where it just stood out to me as something different.
+Diarmuid O’Sullivan commented: “As a company we complete a handful of high-end bespoke projects each year, and I had observed the wienerberger brick before on another new development in Dublin City centre, where it just stood out to me as something different.

 “It’s a very good brick: the aesthetic and the softness of the appearance.
 On the Prospect House project, the tone and the feel of it gave an aged but modern look.
 And that traditional look was uniquely right when it was laid up against the old house where we had applied a finish of lime render.
 We are now intending to use the Marziale brick again on a forthcoming development – where we have some CGIs in at the moment for planning permission.”